 These are the first few things that I generally look for while troubleshooting CPU issues.
 There are tons of additional checks that you may have to perform based on the complicacy and intensity of the problems.
 I will update this space with the additional details as and when I encounter anything new.

-P.S: If your system is already in ICU and not accepting any local connections as well, try connecting through DAC and run the diagnostic queries.
+Note: If your system is already unresponsive 😰 and not accepting any local connections, try connecting through DAC and run the diagnostic queries.